Prajan-v/CardioDetect/Milestone_4/documentation/TECHNICAL_DEEP_DIVE.md

 ### 5.8 Advanced: Stacking Classifier

-Beyond voting, we also experimented with **Stacking**—a more sophisticated ensemble technique:
+Beyond voting, we also experimented with **Stacking**a more sophisticated ensemble technique:

 ```python
 from sklearn.ensemble import StackingClassifier